0xSY3/PolkaDEV-AI/README.md

 1. **DEVAI Assistant**
    - Your on-chain development companion that answers all your questions about the Polkadot ecosystem.
-   - Example Query: *"What are parachain auctions, and how can I participate?"*
    - Provides detailed responses with code examples.

 2. **AI AuditDOT**